 In 1977, Beksinski moved to Warsaw with his wife, Zofia, and their son, Tomasz.
 In 1998, Zofia died of cancer.
 The next year, Tomasz, who had become a famous radio presenter, a music journalist and a movie translator, committed suicide.
 Beksinski never recovered from that and he closed himself off, even though he wasn’t very social anyway.
 In 2005, age 75, he was stabbed to death by the 19-year-old son of his caretaker, Robert Kupiec, because he refused to lend the teenager some money (around $100).
 Kupiec was sentenced to 25 years in prison on 9 November 2006.

 Beksinski completed his last piece (the one underneath) on the day of his death, 21 February 2005.

 Beksinski inspired many artists.
 Guillermo del Toro credits him for the movie Pan’s Labyrinth, for which he won an Oscar in 2006.
 Also, Beksinski’s works are often compared to those of Hans Giger, the Swiss painter who designed the eerie creatures of the movie Alien in 1979.
-In 2016, Jan Matuszynski directed a movie, The Last Family (Ostatnia rodzina), which is about Beksinski’s life.
+In 2016, Jan Matuszynski directed a movie, The Last Family (Ostatnia Rodzina), which is about Beksinski’s life.
 Below you can see the movie trailer: